fihovi/fihovi/README.md

 # 💫 About Me:
-🔭 I’m currently working on my Skills.<br>🌱 I’m currently learning more about Fullstack Web development<br>📫 How to reach me: Email - filiphovorka@outlook.com
+🔭 I’m currently working on my Skills.<br>🌱 I’m currently learning more about Fullstack Web development and Backend systems<br>📫 How to reach me: Email - filiphovorka@outlook.com

 ## 🌐 Socials: